malcommac/Hydra/ARCHITECTURE.md

 <a name="catch"/>
 ### `catch()`
 `catch` is another fundamental operator: it's used to handle the rejection of a `sourcePromise`.
-Take a look at the implmentation:
+Take a look at the implementation:

 ```swift
 @discardableResult